yashy3nugu/Neural-Style-Transfer/README.md

 5. Save the generated image.

 # Update
-This is another set of content and style images to which neural style transfer has been applied.
+This is another set of content and style images to which neural style transfer has been applied using the model in the notebook

 ![test Image](https://i.imgur.com/fHonY74.jpg)